Further discussion of REST principles

 The interface defines the component’s application-specific protocol.

-REST style: few operations, but many modules upon which to invoke those operations.
+REST style: few operations, but many components upon which to invoke those operations.

 In a RESTful style, have to get by with the generic interface that makes up the HTTP application protocol.